DavidLastra8/Development-platform-project/README.md

  F9 Visualize the colliders / logic
  F10 God Mode (can fly around using wasd, using BOX2D, cannot be killed) F11 Enable/Disable FPS cap to 30

+License
+This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
+Check LICENSE for further details.